eyadfattah23/Melius/README.md

 ## Challenges and Solutions 🤔

-While building **Project Name**, I faced several obstacles that pushed me to find creative solutions:

-## Challenges and Solutions 🤔

-While building **Melius**, I faced several obstacles that required creative solutions:
+While building **Melius**, We faced several obstacles that required creative solutions:

 - **Challenge 1: Securing the API (JWT Implementation)**
   One of the key challenges was ensuring the security of user data.
 To address this, We implemented **JWT (JSON Web Tokens)** for authentication, ensuring that user sessions were stateless and secure.
 This allowed us to protect the API while maintaining a seamless user experience.